sanyaade-mobiledev/sherpa/README.md

 ### Sherpa Layouts
-Sherpa layouts render the json file output by Sherpa.
-It needs to augment the json file by merging in a configuration file (`json|yaml`) which describes various properties associated with rendering layouts (see configuration options below).
+Sherpa layouts utilize a configuration file to output markup from Sherpa parsed files.
+It needs to augment the returned ruby object from sherpa and merge in the settings from the configuration file (`json|yaml`) which describes various properties associated with rendering layouts (see configuration options below).
 It then renders the augmented configuration file to a mustache template based off of mustache sections.

 - Configuration File: `json|yaml` file applicable for layouts
+- Builder: reads the configuration file and sends out files to Sherpa's parser/renderer
 - Layout Renderer: renders the layout to sections and finally the page
 - Layouts:
   - `layout.mustache`: the shell page